pitag-ha/lambda-world-2025-merlin-domains/talks/carine.md

 - (short term) guarantee data race freedom
 - (long term) other way of sharing the work between multiple domains

 {pause up .block}
 What we've learned ?

 - Merlin can be made parallel! 🥳
-- Making it very efficient, however will require way more refactoring.
+- Making it more efficient, more parallel, will require way more refactoring.
+- More insight on performance bottlenecks

 {pause .block}
 What next ?